 - Bloating/Swelling.
 Once you see the power bank case expanding, it’s a clear sign of a bloated battery.
 In internet terms, a swollen battery is called a spicy pillow.
 Once a battery reaches this stage it’s basically unsavable and should be properly disposed of as soon as possible.

 - Excessive heating.
 If you notice that the power bank gets very hot even during regular usage, then it’s a sign of concern.
-It’s ok for battery packs to heat up slightly as they’re used, but once this gets so hot you can barely hold it in your palm comfortably, then you should take preventive measures.
+It’s okay for battery packs to heat up slightly as they’re used, but once this gets so hot you can barely hold it in your palm comfortably, then you should take preventive measures.
 Continuous exposure to temperatures over 35 degrees Celsius (95 degrees Fahrenheit) can degrade the battery of a power bank over time.
 It’s important to avoid using or storing your power bank in hot environments for extended periods to maintain its performance and extend its lifespan,

 - Smoke and/or smoke smell.
 If the power bank starts giving out smoke, or even smelling as such without any visual cues, it generally means it has had a short circuit or some other internal failure that has led to circuits being fried.